DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 Here we see the inferences they make from the range of evidence they collected.
 We also see the range of impacts the inquiries have had upon them personally: on their beliefs, workload and relationships with colleagues.
 Finally, we see the ideas they had for presenting their findings.

-When reading these case studies, your mentee will need to take account of their own pupils’ characteristics, the context of their classroom and the nature of the material that they are teaching.
+When reading these case studies, your mentee will need to take account of their own pupils' characteristics, the context of their classroom and the nature of the material that they are teaching.

 Case Study A: Grouping Pupils Effectively

-Andy’s approach to grouping pupils effectively in Year 1
+Andy's approach to grouping pupils effectively in Year 1

 Andy devised this evaluative inquiry question:

 How can I use group activities over two half-terms to improve the engagement and attainment of my Year 1 pupils?

-After making small adjustments to his inquiry to account for pupils’ feedback, he was able to draw these insights from the deliberate evidence:
+After making small adjustments to his inquiry to account for pupils' feedback, he was able to draw these insights from the deliberate evidence:

 1.3.
 Teacher expectations can affect pupil outcomes; setting goals that challenge and stretch pupils is essential.

-- by repeatedly making his intentions clear, he has been able to ‘bring the children with him’ on this journey to helping them to work productively with any of their peers
+- by repeatedly making his intentions clear, he has been able to 'bring the children with him' on this journey to helping them to work productively with any of their peers

   4.9.
 Paired and group activities can increase pupil success, but to work together effectively pupils need guidance, support and practice.